Declarative rotating dashboards in a dedicated browser

 So the above simply launches this firefox browser in full screen with

-one tab from each line in ~/.config/dashboards-bookmarks.txt
+one tab from each line in ~/.config/dashboards-bookmarks.txt and it

 will rotate through these tabs every x seconds.
 I put this firefox